History of the French Foreign Legion

-The Foreign Legion has had a long and unique history amongst the units of the French Army.
+The French Foreign Legion has had a long and unique history amongst the units of the French Army.
 It was historically formed of expatriate enlisted personnel led by French officers.
-Founded by a royal ordinance issued by King Louis Philippe of France on March 9, 1831 with aim of bolstering the strength of the French Army while also finding a use for the influx of refugees inundating France at the time.
+Founded by a royal ordinance issued by King Louis Philippe of France on March 9, 1831, with the aim of bolstering the strength of the French Army while also finding a use for the influx of refugees inundating France at the time.
 The Foreign Legion subsequently found a permanent home in the ranks of the French military.
-The Foreign Legion's history spans across Conquest of Algeria, the Franco-Prussian War, numerous colonial exploits, both World Wars, the First Indochina War, and the Algerian War.
+The Foreign Legion's history spans across the Conquest of Algeria, the Franco-Prussian War, numerous colonial exploits, both World Wars, the First Indochina War, and the Algerian War.

 Background

 The French had a history of employing regiments of foreign soldiers from an early date: such as Louis XI's creation of the Scottish Guards in the 15th century.
 Later kings, from Francois I to Louis XVI made use of both German and Swiss Regiments.
-Even after the Revolution, the National Assembly in June 1792 created a Foreign Volunteer Legion and in the Revolutionary Wars Dutch, Italian and Polish were employed.
-Napoleon employed Hanoverian, Portuguses and Spanish Legions and Poles from the Vistula region.
+Even after the Revolution, the National Assembly in June 1792 created a Foreign Volunteer Legion and in the Revolutionary Wars Dutch, Italian, and Polish soldiers were employed.
+Napoleon employed Hanoverian, Portuguese, and Spanish Legions, and Poles from the Vistula region.

 Following the fall of Napoleon in 1815, surviving units amalgamated under the title of the "Royal Foreign Legion", renamed in 1821 as the "Regiment of Hohenlohe" which was disbanded in 1831 at the instigation of the Foreign Legion.